 22' 9" wide x 30' 6" long x 16' 6" high

-Washington called this room—the biggest and grandest space in the house—his “New Room."
-With its two-story-high ceiling, detailed architectural ornament, and stylish furnishings, the large dining room was intended to convey an emphasis on unostentatious beauty and fine craftsmanship, qualities he saw as communicating the new nation's values.
-Washington summed up his ambitious goals for the room in a letter written while he was off fighting the Revolutionary War: “I would have the whole executed in a masterly manner."
+Washington called this room—the last addition to the Mansion and the grandest space in the house—his “New Room.”
+With its two-story-high ceiling, detailed architectural ornament, and stylish furnishings, the New Room was intended to convey an emphasis on unostentatious beauty and fine craftsmanship, qualities he saw as communicating the new nation’s values.
+Washington summed up his ambitious goals for the room in a letter written while he was off fighting the Revolutionary War: “I would have the whole executed in a masterly manner.”

-Opting for vivid paint and wallpaper through much of the house, he made choices that expressed the tastes of his era, when the use of bold colors was a sign of wealth.
+Opting for vivid paint and wallpaper through much of the house, Washington made choices that expressed the tastes of his era, when the use of bold colors was a sign of wealth.
 The stunning green of the wallpaper in this room was one of his favorites.
-The furnishings seen here include various original Washington pieces—a number of them returned by descendants of the Washington and Custis families—and period pieces like those the Washingtons owned.
-Washington ordered the Federal-style sideboard (on the river side) and several of the side chairs from a Philadelphia cabinetmaker near the end of his presidency.
+The furnishings include various original Washington pieces as well as period pieces like those the Washingtons owned.
+Washington ordered the Federal-style sideboard (on the river side of the room) and several of the side chairs from Philadelphia cabinetmaker John Aitken near the end of his presidency.

-Like the grand “salons" of fashionable 18th-century English country houses, this impressive room was meant to serve several functions.
-For example, its high ceiling and large, north-facing window made it an ideal picture gallery; the six large landscape paintings on display are the original canvases that Washington acquired and hung here.
+Like the grand “salons” of fashionable 18th-century English country houses, this impressive room was meant to serve several functions.
+It was used to receive visitors, and its high ceiling, large volume, and symmetrical decoration made the space feel out of the ordinary (the room alone was larger than many houses in colonial Virginia).
+As well as its scale, the New Room’s large north-facing window made it an ideal picture-gallery.
+Washington hung 21 works of art in the room; the six large landscape paintings on display are the original canvases that Washington acquired.

 16' 9" wide x 16' 6 long x 10' 10 3/8" high